-How to set up an electric fence for a dog depends entirely on the dog, it's size and temprement.
+How to set up an electric fence for a dog depends entirely on the dog, it's size and temperament.
 There are 2 options which we would recommend.

 This is a very effective electric fencing method and extensively used to exclude dogs from areas as it provides a 'wall' of electric conductors that deter the dog.
 Several nets can be joined together to cover a large area.

-The only problem with using electric nets in gardens is that if there is considerable vegetaion, an electric net will invariabley touch this and causing an earth leakage.
-This causes the power to be reduced and the dog is less likely to see the fence as a deterant.
+The only problem with using electric nets in gardens is that if there is considerable vegetaion, an electric net will invariably touch this and cause an earth leakage.
+This causes the power to be reduced and the dog is less likely to see the fence as a deterrent.

 Posts & Tape / Twine